North Korea Seen Reassembling Rocket Test Site

 News of the apparent activity comes less than a week after a second summit between the U.S. and North Korea ended in stalemate.
 President Trump and North Korean leader Kim Jong Un met in Hanoi, Vietnam, on Feb.
 27 and 28.
 But the two sides wrapped up talks early after it became apparent that they were far apart on any deal over North Korea's nuclear program.

-Sohae, which North Korea earlier promised to dismantle, is one of several test sites for its missile program.
+The Sohae Satellite Launching Station, which North Korea earlier promised to dismantle, is one of several test sites for its missile program.

 North Korea wanted sanctions relief in exchange for the dismantlement of a major nuclear weapons research site at Yongbyon.
 The U.S., meanwhile, insisted that the North must surrender its entire nuclear program in exchange for economic benefits.